 Donating Faculty Papers

-In accordance with its mission, the University Archives collects the papers of faculty members from all academic divisions, departments, schools, and the College.
+In accordance with its mission, the University Archives collects the papers of University of Chicago faculty members from all academic divisions, departments, schools, and the College.
 These papers constitute an essential part of the historical record of the University of Chicago and document the contributions of its faculty to scholarship, research, teaching, and public service.

 Materials Included in Faculty Papers (in all formats, paper and electronic)